spantaleev/matrix-docker-ansible-deploy/README.md

 ## What's different about this Ansible playbook?

-This is similar to the [EMnify/matrix-synapse-auto-deploy](https://github.com/EMnify/matrix-synapse-auto-deploy) Ansile deployment, but:
+This is similar to the [EMnify/matrix-synapse-auto-deploy](https://github.com/EMnify/matrix-synapse-auto-deploy) Ansible deployment, but:

 - this one is a complete Ansible playbook (instead of just a role), so it should be **easier to run** - especially for folks not familiar with Ansible